edbiomedai/scmorph/paper/paper.md

-generate large tabular data. `scmorph` combines domain-specific methods such as single-cell hit calling and batch correction with the versatile and scalable [`scverse`](https://scverse.org) tools to offer feature selection, dimensionality reduction and more.
+generate large tabular data. `scmorph` combines domain-specific methods such as single-cell hit calling and batch correction with the versatile and scalable [`scverse`](https://scverse.org) tools to offer feature selection, dimensionality reduction, and more.
 Overall, `scmorph` brings together a host of single-cell morphological profiling methods, making it applicable for a wide range of experimental designs and workflows.